 What cartridges have you owned?

-A customer recently asked me this, and I thought it would be interesting to document the cartridges I’ve owned, and potentially useful for readers.
+A customer recently asked me this, and I thought it would be interesting to document the cartridges I’ve owned and recommend.

 In chronological order, then, from oldest to most recent, let’s look at the cartridges I’ve owned over the years that I can remember.
-Note that some of them are discussed in more detail in my cartridge inspection and cleaning article, and elsewhere on the site.
+Note that some of them are discussed in more detail in my cartridge inspection and cleaning article.

-Shure M97xEFitted to my Kenwood KD-600, SME Series III, these are another decent, if somewhat low-resolution MM cartridge.
-Beautifully made and nice if you don’t care too much about the details!
+Shure M97xEFitted to my Kenwood KD-600, SME Series III, these are another decent, if somewhat low-resolution, compliant MM cartridge.
+Beautifully made and nice if you don’t care too much about the details, like all such carts!C+

 Goldring EliteThis almost unknown gem replaced the Shure on my SME Series III.
 I ordered my Elite direct from Goldring UK.
-This is a superb-sounding high-compliance MC cartridge, a very rare thing these days.
-Spectacular value in my opinion, on the right arm.
+This is a superb-sounding highish-compliance MC cartridge, a very rare thing these days.
+Spectacular value, on the right arm, one of my all-time faves.A

 * I still own these models

-I also suggest bypassing as many low-end cartridges as possible.
-Yes, this means spending money, but that’s part of serious turntabling.
+I suggest bypassing low-end cartridges where possible.
+This means saving for nice cartridges, but that’s part of turntabling.
 That said, pre-owned cartidges can offer superb value.
 Just avoid the only-50-hours ruse.

-There will inevitably be questions like: “Why have you never owned XYZ?” etc. The simple answer is that each cartridge I have owned has been great in its own right; some have been best in class.
-I’ve fitted and listened to hundreds more, though, and there are many great cartridges that I’ve not owned.
-My goal is not to own everything, but to own great-sounding pieces.
+There will inevitably be questions like: “Why have you never owned XYZ?” etc. Each cartridge I have owned has been good in its own way and part of a learning curve that I’ve actually gone on, rather than read about somewhere.
+I’ve fitted and listened to hundreds of other cartridges, and there are many more I’ve not heard.
+There are a lot of cartridges out there!

 This is a technical topic, requiring genuinely experienced and knowledgeable folks to assist, and they are about as rare as my Supex!
 Those needing advice on cartridge selection and matching, and anything turntable-related, are welcome to use our advisory service.